 - Symptoms generally consist of ocular injection, irritation, itching and stringy mucous discharge, particularly upon awakening.
-The symptoms could appear unilaterally or asymmetrically.
-Patients with OSA could also complain of erratic sleep patterns, chronic somnolence and morning headaches
+The symptoms might appear unilaterally or asymmetrically.
+Patients with OSA might also complain of erratic sleep patterns, chronic somnolence and morning headaches

 - The precise mechanism of this disorder also remains disputed.
 The most widely held theory suggests that, because of the lid laxity and tendency of these patients to lie on their sides or in a "face-down" position, spontaneous lid eversion occurs during sleep.
 This results in mechanical abrasion of the ocular surface.
 Others have suggested that the underlying mechanism is simply poor apposition of the upper eyelid to the globe, instigating an inadequate tear distribution and subsequent desiccation of the ocular surface

 - In the majority of cases, diagnosis is made by the classic appearance and effortless or spontaneous eversion of the eyelids.
 There are few ancillary tests to consider beyond the normal ocular evaluation, though vital dye staining (e.g., sodium fluorescein, rose bengal and/or lissamine green) might help to assess the severity of any associated keratopathy.